Connor88888/exp-net-fundamentals-2025-Q2/journal/week 1/journal.md

 - Automated deployment for Windows VM using Azure Bicep and CLI
 - Created a basic local networking in packet tracer and diagnosed the stages of obtaining an IP Address for a new endpoint device
 -  Reviewed networking tools (ipconfig, tracert, route, netstat, and Ping)
-- Used Python to creat and modify Windows Defender Firewall rules
+- Used Python to test Windows Defender Firewall rules
+- learned new Linus networking tools (sudo, nano, cat /etc.., dig, curl, lsof, python3, tcpdump, tshark)
+-